-Folding whipped cream through the mixture helps to incorporate air for a rich yet incredibly light texture.
+Folding in whipped cream helps to incorporate air for a rich yet incredibly light texture.

-Panna Cotta is a wonderfully simple, sweet, and luscious dessert.
+Panna Cotta is a wonderfully simple, sweet, and delicious dessert.

 Adding strawberries into the mix creates a perfectly pink variation with a fresh and smooth taste.

-Be sure to puree and strain the seeds from your strawberries, and be careful not to heat your gelatin mixture too high.
+Be sure to puree and then strain the seeds, and be careful not to heat the gelatin mixture too high.

 These super-fast parfaits can be made with store-bought pound cake, whipped cream, and sweetened berries, all layered into wine glasses.

-The key here is to let the berries marinate in the agave syrup for maximum flavor.
+The key here is to marinate the berries in the agave syrup for maximum flavor.

 Nothing like the mud pies of your childhood, this pie is made with a pecan shortbread-style crust.

-The next layer is a sweet cream cheese and white chocolate pudding delight.
-It gets aired out with some Cool Whip for a lighter texture.
+The next layer is sweet cream cheese and white chocolate pudding delight, followed by a layer of chocolate pudding and Cool Whip.

-It will take about an hour altogether and is worth every second.
+It’ll take about an hour to make and is worth every second.

-Cannoli filling is creamy and sweet, though not overly so.
-It took me some time to get it right, and the trick is usually finding the right kind of ricotta.
+Cannoli filling is creamy and sweet, and the key to its success is finding the right kind of ricotta.